 Episcopal SeniorLife Communities recently contributed to an article in the Senior Living and Long Term Care edition of the Rochester Business Journal.
 Lisa Marcello, President/CEO and Michelle Halloran, VP of Human Resources and Organizational Development offered insight on how ESLC prioritizes health and wellness for employees utilizing a holistic approach.
 You can read the article here.

 ESLC is excited to announce that Loren Ranaletta, President of the ECH Foundation, has been named one of Rochester Business Journal’s Icons!
-This is award is given to local business leaders for their notable success and demonstration of strong leadership both within and outside of their chosen field.
+This is award is given to local business leaders for their notable success and demonstration of strong leadership both within and outside their chosen field.
 Loren’s vast experience in building ESLC and dedication to serving as a volunteer for numerous other organizations – make him truly worthy of this great honor!
 Congratulations, Loren!

 We are excited to sponsor and attend the awards ceremony on December 4.
 You can view the full list of 2023 honorees here.